usbalbin/xo-api-client/README.md

 Unofficial Rust crate for accessing [Xen Orchestra](https://github.com/vatesfr/xen-orchestra) through its API

+## Under development
+The library is still in early development, please do not use in production.
+The API is nowhere near complete and only covers a very small fraction of XO's api.
+Lots of things might get changed and/or added in breaking ways at any time.

+### Async Runtime
+This library uses the tokio v1 runtime

 # License
 `xo-api-client` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).